Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 \end{align*}
 $$

-Note that there are different intercepts **and** different slopes for these two groups.
+Note that there are different intercepts **and** different slopes for these two groups of homes.
 Thus, including an interaction term between a categorical and a quantitative predictor variable allows us to describe **effect modification**.
 How does the effect of one variable on the response variable differ according to another variable?
 How is the effect modified by another variable?

+- $\beta_1$ is the difference in the intercepts between homes with and without a fireplace
+- $\beta_3$ is the difference in the slopes between homes with and without a fireplace

 What this means in the context of this model of price as a function of living area and fireplaces: different slopes means that the average rate of price increase for every additional square foot is **different between homes with and without fireplaces**.